zPeanut/Hydrogen/README.md

 ## Features

-There are currently 20 modules included in Hydrogen.
+There are currently 20 cool modules included in Hydrogen.
 More modules are all being ported over from the previously mentioned MCP client.

 The current included Modules are: